-"Trokosi" is a religious form of sexual slavery and violence against children that is practiced in a number of West African countries.
-The practice involves sending young virgin girls to religious shrines to atone for the crimes committed by their male relatives.
-Trokosi is conducted allegedly as a means of controlling crime within traditional communities; only a priest can determine whether a girl has atoned for the sin committed by her family, and when to free her from the religious shrine.
-In instances where the trokosi dies while at the shrine, her family is required to send another virgin girl in her place.
-Failure to do so is believed to lead to a recurrence of calamities in the family of the alleged wrongdoer.
-Girls thus continue to pay for the same offense, from generation to generation.
+"Trokosi" is a religious form of sexual slavery and violence against children that is practiced in a number of West African countries.120 The practice involves sending young virgin girls to religious shrines to atone for the crimes committed by their male relatives.121 Trokosi is conducted allegedly as a means of controlling crime within traditional communities; only a priest can determine whether a girl has atoned for the sin committed by her family, and when to free her from the religious shrine.
+In instances where the trokosi dies while at the shrine, her family is required to send another virgin

 To address this harmful practice, Ghana's constitution prohibits slavery and servitude, including trokosi.
-A more detailed prohibition of the practice accompanied the enactment of the Criminal Code (Amendment) Act of 1998, which protects the rights of women and children by banning all religious servitude.
+123 A more detailed prohibition of the practice accompanied the enactment of the Criminal Code (Amendment) Act of 1998, which protects the rights of women and children by banning all religious servitude.
 The law provides that "whoever sends to or receives at any place any person; or participates in or is concerned in any ritual or customary activity in respect of any person with the purpose of subjecting that person to any form of ritual or customary servitude or any form of forced labour related to a customary ritual commits an offence and shall be liable on conviction to imprisonment for a term not less than three years."124